tcler/ontap-simulator-in-kvm/README.md

 #1. kiss-vm
 git clone https://github.com/tcler/kiss-vm-ns; sudo make -C kiss-vm-ns; sudo vm --prepare

-#2. vncdotool
-sudo yum install -y python-devel pip install vncdotool

-#3. gocr
-sudo yum install -y gocr

-#*4. if you are non-root user, open new terminal and continue
+#*2. if you are non-root user, open new terminal and continue
 ```

 ### download ONTAP simulator image and license file, and convert image file to qcow2